ilya-ilya/Advance_Wesnoth_Wars/README.md

 Features list
 -----------

-- No Random Combats : attacks never miss, terrain bonus is instead used as damage reducer.
+- No Random Combats: attacks never miss, terrain bonus is instead used as damage reducer.
+You will be able to change the base damage by a percentage to balance if necessary.

-- Increased Damage : To compensate the high terrains defenses.
-Only applies for 'No Random Combats'.

 - Squad Mode (HP-related strikes) : Units do proportionally less attack strikes the less HP they have (or less damage for single-strike attacks).
 Swarm is a worse ratio (-1 strike if you miss just 1 HP), than native, but taken in account by AI.
 In both cases, minimum strikes will be 1, and will not apply for berserk.